IgniteUI/help-topics/topics/07_What's-New/01_Whats_New_In_2018_Volume2.md

 *  Item Tooltip which renders individual tooltip for each series in data category

-You can find more information on the Final Value Annotation in the link:datachart-chart-annotation-and-interaction-layers.html#FinalValueLayer[Annotations and Interaction Layers topic].
+You can find more information on the Final Value Annotation in the following topic:

 #### Related Topic
 -   [Annotation and Interaction Layers](categorychart-annotation-and-overlays#CategoryChartTooltipLayer.html)

-## XamDataChart
+## igDataChart

 ### <a id="3CalloutsAnnotation"></a>  Callouts Annotation